Research shows that there are over 3 billion smartphone users globally– and that number only continues to increase.

 Mobile app software developers in the United States tend to cost somewhere between $100 and $175 per person per hour — although, of course, that can fluctuate quite a bit depending on their expertise, location, and reputation.

 Outsourcing an app design and development project is another valid option — one that will save you big bucks during the software life cycle.
-Outsourcing software development companies who can build mobile apps generally charge between $55 and $75 per person per hour.
+Outsourcing software development companies that can build mobile apps generally charge between $55 and $75 per person per hour.

 Pro Tip: Both outsourcing and hiring a U.S.-based app development company are valid options that can deliver excellent results.
 However, the right direction depends solely on your particular needs.